-At MTSU, ethics is embedded in the institution's mission, code of conduct, and True Blue Pledge.
+At MTSU, ethics is embedded in our institutional mission, code of conduct, and True Blue Pledge.
 Ethical practices are exemplified from the top, Executive Management office to the experienced Faculty and staff who support the University's academic programs and business operations.